-- (1) A councillor may, with due regard to the provisions of rules 81 to 84, when an item in the agenda is put to order or at any time during the debate on an item, propose that the matter be further dealt with in closed session. - (2) No seconder is required for a proposal in terms of sub-rule (1). - (3) Despite anything to the contrary in these by-laws, only the introducer of the motion may speak on the proposal for a period not exceeding five minutes and must, during his or her submission, state the reasons for the proposal. - (4) The chairperson must, if he or she does not reject a proposal referred to in subrule (1), subject same to the vote immediately after the introducer has spoken. - (5) If the proposal is carried, the chairperson must determine when the matter concerned must be debated. - (6) When the council resolves to close a part of a meeting and subject to any determination by the chairperson in terms of sub-rule (5), all members of the public and media and municipal employees present at the meeting, except the municipal manager and such employees as the chairperson may require to remain, must leave the meeting and may not return thereto for the duration of the closed proceedings. - (7) Notwithstanding sub-rule (6), it will be competent for the speaker and mayor, as the case may be, to request the municipal manager to leave a meeting of the council or mayoral committee when any matter directly concerning the municipal manager in his capacity as such is about to be debated.
+- (1) A councillor may, with due regard to the provisions of rules 79 to 82, when an item in the agenda is put to order or at any time during the debate on an item, propose that the matter be further dealt with in closed session. - (2) No seconder is required for a proposal in terms of sub-rule (1).

+- (3) Despite anything to the contrary in these by-laws, only the introducer of the motion may speak on the proposal for a period not exceeding five minutes and must, during his or her submission, state the reasons for the proposal. - (4) The speaker or mayor, as the case may be, must, if he or she does not reject the proposal, subject same to the vote immediately after the introducer has spoken. - (5) If the proposal is carried, the speaker or mayor, as the case may be, must determine when the matter concerned must be debated. - (6) When the council or the executive committee, as the case may be, resolves to close a part of a meeting and subject to any determination in terms of sub-rule (5) by the speaker or mayor, as the case may be, all members of the public and media and municipal employees present at the meeting, except the municipal manager and such employees as the speaker or mayor, as the case may be, may require to remain, must leave the meeting and may not return thereto for the duration of the closed proceedings. - (7) Notwithstanding sub-rule (6), it will be competent for the speaker and mayor, as the case may be, to request the municipal manager to leave a meeting of the council or executive committee when any matter directly the municipal manager is his/her capacity as such is about to be debated provided that, before requesting the municipal manager to leave a meeting, the speaker or mayor, as the case may be, shall ensure that a staff member is available at such meeting to record the proceedings thereof.

-52. Rules governing closed meetings
+51. Rules governing closed meetings

-- (1) When a meeting is closed in terms of rule 51, the provisions of these by-laws apply to that meeting. - (2) If a proposal in terms of rule 51 is carried, the further debate on the matter, whether in closed session or in public, is deemed a continuation of the preceding debate on the matter. - (3) At the conclusion of a closed debate, the meeting automatically reverts to a meeting in public and the chairperson shall make a ruling in this regard.
+- (1) When a meeting is closed in terms of rule 50, the provisions of these by-laws apply to that meeting. - (2) If a proposal in terms of rule 49 is carried, the further debate on the matter, whether in closed session or in public, is deemed a continuation of the preceding debate on the matter. - (3) At the conclusion of a closed debate, the meeting automatically reverts to a meeting in public or open session and the chairperson shall make a ruling in this regard.